quadsproject/quads/README.md

    - Define the host interfaces, these are the internal interfaces you want QUADS to manage for VLAN automation
    - Do this for every interface you want QUADS to manage per host (we are working on auto-discovery of this step).
-   - The variable `default_pxe_interface` on the quads.yml will set the default value of `pxe_boot=True` for that interface while any other interface will have a default value of `False` unless specified via `--pxe-boot` or `--no-pxe-boot`.
+   - The variable `default_pxe_interface` in the `/opt/quads/conf/quads.yml` will set the default value of `pxe_boot=True` for that interface while any other interface will have a default value of `False` unless specified via `--pxe-boot` or `--no-pxe-boot`.
 This can be later modified via `--mod-interface`.

 ```bash
 quads --add-interface --interface-name em1 --interface-mac 52:54:00:d9:5d:df --interface-switch-ip 10.12.22.201 --interface-port xe-0/0/1:0 --interface-vendor "Intel" --interface-speed 1000 --host <hostname>